LarsTinnefeld/olist_ecom_analysis/2 - Order Profile & Affinity Analysis/README.md

 ![Order profile](https://github.com/LarsTinnefeld/olist_ecom_analysis/blob/main/Images/Order_profile_chart.png?raw=true)

 The orders are generally small, as expected for e-commerce.
 Very few orders have more than one SKU.
-This already tells that an Market Basket Analysis will not produce a lot of results, if any.
 79% SIO (single-item-orders), 93% SLO (single-line-orders).

 **Pareto chart:**

 ![Pareto](https://github.com/LarsTinnefeld/olist_ecom_analysis/blob/main/Images/Pareto_revenue.png?raw=true)

 The pareto chart shows almost the typically expected 80/20 profile.
 That means, there is a good distinction between the product's velocities.
-Under under circumstances this would be a base for a clever product allocation to different pick methods and technilogies in a warehouse.
+Under under circumstances this would be a base for a clever product allocation to different pick methods and technologies in a warehouse.

 **SKU classification:**